-Twelve pages of the original manuscript are missing today, and what they might have contained remains a mystery - some rumors say those pages contain secret Satanic texts, perhaps even a method for conjuring the Devil himself.
+Twelve pages of the original manuscript are missing, and what they might have contained remains a mystery - some rumors say those pages contain secret Satanic texts, perhaps even a method for conjuring the Devil himself.

 The Nazca Lines

-Said to be created by the Nazca culture between 500 BC and 500 AD, there are more than 100 of these massive glyphs, depicting everything from simple lines, to intricate designs of monkeys, humans, fish, jaguars, and birds.
-And although the symbols are recognizable, the true purpose of these glyphs is unknown.
+Said to be created by the Nazca culture between 500 BCE and 500 CE, there are more than 100 of these massive glyphs, depicting everything from simple lines, to intricate designs of monkeys, humans, fish, jaguars, and birds.
+Although the symbols are recognizable, the true purpose of these glyphs is unknown.
 Some say the lines were created as a means of giving incoming sailors directions.
 Others say they were used for astronomical purposes, as a way to signal the stars.